- Euro-style inside and out

 With front-wheel drive, the 2018 Buick Regal manages a thrifty 26 mpg combined.

-The 2018 Buick Regal's volume model will be its turbo-4 with front-wheel-drive.
+The 2018 Buick Regal's volume model will be its turbo-4 with front-wheel drive.
 That also happens to be the most fuel-efficient combination.
 With 26 mpg in the combined EPA cycle, we rate it a 7 for fuel economy.
 (Read more about how we rate cars.)

 The full EPA ratings for the 2018 Buick Regal Sportback with the turbo-4 and front-drive are 22 mpg city, 32 highway, 26 combined.
 Opt for all-wheel drive, and the EPA ratings fall to 21/29/24 mpg.
+Both are rated on premium fuel.

 The 2018 Buick Regal Tour X wagon comes only with AWD.
 It gets the same 21/29/24 mpg ratings as the Sportback.
+Beware, though: the turbo-4 is rated to run on premium unleaded.